Language selection

 Including all the documents we ask for will help make sure your application isn’t

-If the officer who processes your application needs more information, they’ll contact you.
+The principal applicant must include their common-law partner in the application instead of their separated spouse.
+If the officer who processes the application needs more information, they’ll contact you.

 Do I include time on parental leave in my employment history for sponsoring my parents?